What Springsteen’s Music Means to This Child of Working-Class Immigrants

 This choice represents a new kind of dream, one in which my friends and I can use our education to find work that allows us to honor our values, spend more time with our families, prioritize our mental health.
 The American Dream might still be a lie for many, but the lives we pursue are real.
 The inch we’ve gained—thanks to the sweat and toil of our families and the sacrifices of those who came before—is just enough room to jam our toes in the door.
 Many of us can now make choices that our parents could not, though much like them, we walk a tightrope—keenly aware of the truth that while all the hard work in the world will not always yield justice, the work of liberation is work worth doing.
 Our dreams, like those of our families, are what sustain us in hard times and keep us working for justice, because such work is its own reward.

 Enter your email address to receive notifications for author AJ Joven

-You have been added to the notification list for author AJ Joven
+Confirmation link sent to your email to add you to notification list for author AJ Joven